alexandrainst/danlp/docs/docs/tasks/ned.md

 ### 🔧 XLMR {#xlmr}

-The XLM-R Coref model is based on the pre-trained XLM-Roberta, a transformer-based multilingual masked language model [(Conneau et al. 2020)](https://www.aclweb.org/anthology/2020.acl-main.747.pdf), and finetuned on the [DaNED](../datasets.md#daned) dataset.
+The XLM-R NED model is based on the pre-trained XLM-Roberta, a transformer-based multilingual masked language model [(Conneau et al. 2020)](https://www.aclweb.org/anthology/2020.acl-main.747.pdf), and finetuned on the combination of the [DaWikiNED](../datasets.md#dawikined) dataset and the training part of the [DaNED](../datasets.md#daned) dataset.
 The model has been developed as part of a Master student project (ITU) by Hiêu Trong Lâm and Martin Wu under the supervision of Maria Jung Barrett (ITU) and Ophélie Lacroix (DaNLP).

 The XLM-R NED model can be loaded with the `load_xlmr_ned_model()` method.